Progressive Visual Prompt Learning with Contrastive Feature Re-formation: Methodology

-In VPT-Deep, each prompt only participates in the propagation of its own layer: after the $i_{th}$ layer, the output for the prompt $P_{i}$, denoted as $O_i$, is discarded.
-These discarded prompt outputs could contain abundant information of the pre-trained models, which may benefit the eventual performance.
-To recall such discarded prompts we propose a new prompt learning structure as \textbf{Pro}gressive \textbf{V}isual \textbf{P}rompt (short for ProVP).
-ProVP utilizes a progressive connection to combine new inserted prompt embeddings and the former outputs.
-Formally, in ProVP, the prompting strategy of the visual encoder is modified as:
+Observing from Eq.\ref{eq.VPT-Deep} in VPT-Deep, we identify one potential cause for the training instability: the inconsistency in the prompting strategy.
+As each prompt in VPT-Deep solely contributes to its respective layer's propagation, post the $i_{th}$ layer, the output for the inserted prompt $P_i$, denoted as $O_i$, is discarded.
+The newly inserted prompts show no correlation with the outputs and are initialized randomly, which introduces significant disturbance to the prompted features.
+Conversely, these discarded prompt outputs may harbor abundant information about input instances and pre-trained knowledge and can be beneficial for subsequent computations.
+However, directly maintaining such outputs with newly inserted prompts for the next layers will cause the increasing length for learnable prompts in deeper layers, which can severely disturb the learned feature representation when the length becomes too large, and lead to misalignment of adjacent layers in feature space.
+In practice, we observed that such a simple structure is challenging to converge and further compromises generalization capability.
+To more effectively retrieve these discarded prompts, we propose a novel prompt learning structure, \textbf{P}rogressive \textbf{V}isual \textbf{P}rompt (\textbf{ProVP}), which utilizes a progressive connection to combine newly inserted prompt embeddings and the former outputs.
+Formally, in ProVP, the prompting strategy of the visual encoder is reformulated as:

-for the first layer $L_1$,and
+for the first layer $L_1$, and

-for the following layers $i=2,...,N$, where $\alpha$ is the progressive decay for our ProVP.
-Prompt locations were v erified equivalent in VPT \cite{VPT} paper as $[X_i, O_i]$ or $[O_i, X_i]$ and we follow original settings to insert visual prompts in the middle of image embeddings and the class token.
+for the next layers, where $\alpha$ is the progressive decay.
+Without consistently increasing the prompt length, our method could maintain the learned information in the former layers by combining the prompt outputs and the new prompts with the control of $\alpha$.
+Additionally, the locations of prompts were verified equivalent in~\citep{VPT} (e.g., $[X_i, P_{i+1}]$ works the same as $[P_{i+1}, X_i]$) and we followed the settings in~\citep{VPT} in to insert visual prompts between image embeddings and the `[\texttt{CLS}]' token.